Goulustis/ecam-cam-datapipline/README.md

 ## directory format
-Assume scene structure in this format
+Assume scene structure in this format (both general scene and checker board scene for calibration)
 ```
 scene
 └───scene_recons (from colmap reconstruction)